Skip to content

 1. If your company is trading, you must file a corporate tax return, regardless of whether or not your company made a profit.

-2. Your tax liability needs to be paid 9 months and 1 day after the end of your accounting period.
+2. Your tax liability needs to be paid 9 months and 1 day after the end of your accounting period (except if the company is deemed to be a large or very large company in which case quarterly installment payments are needed).

 3. Your tax return is due 12 months after the end of your accounting period.